As an Amazon Associate we earn from qualifying purchases. Learn More.

 If you measure the diameter of a standard, hexagonal no. 2 pencil, the hexagonal diameter will be about 6 millimeters (¼ inches).
-And the outer diameter of the pencil will be approximately 7 millimeters (9⁄32 inches).
+The outer diameter of the pencil will be approximately 7 millimeters (9⁄32 inches).

 This is a rough measurement of the diameter.
-In this guide, we will talk more about pencil diameter and how you can calculate the diameter of a pencil on your own, and so on.
+In this guide, we will talk more about pencil diameter, how you can calculate the diameter of a pencil on your own, and so on.
 Let’s dig in.

 Table of Contents

 To understand the diameter of a pencil, you need to chop it off the top first.
 The most common type of pencil is a hexagonal one, so if you chop it off and look at it from the top, you’ll see a hexagon.
 You might not be able to understand the diameter from this, but if the pencil is round, you will notice a perfect circle.